Original Soundtracks 1: Composition

-Music for films

 The album alleges to be a collection of songs written for movies, hence the title Original Soundtracks.
 The album's booklet contains detailed descriptions of the film for which each song was written.
-Most of the films are non-existent; however, three of the 13 films listed on the album are real: Beyond the Clouds, Miss Sarajevo, and Ghost in the Shell (One Minute Warning played during the closing credits).
+Most of the films are non-existent; however, three of the 13 films listed on the album are real: Beyond the Clouds, Miss Sarajevo, and Ghost in the Shell ("One Minute Warning" played during the closing credits).

 This concept can be seen as something of a successor to Eno's Music for Films album and is also the base of the Dutch electronic duo Arling & Cameron's album Music for Imaginary Films.